VitorLorencone/AlGeo.jl/docs/src/functions.md

 ### Outer Product

-The Outer product is another type of operation defined for Geometric Algebra and is represented within AlGeo by the symbol `^`.
+The Outer product is another type of operation defined for Geometric Algebra and is represented within Mingal by the symbol `^`.

 And it works as the following example: